AguaClara/aide/reports/AIDE_Summer2018report.md

 > Skip over them if you only want to read a high-level explanation of the modules.

 ## AIDE
 AIDE is a Fusion 360 add-in that takes in user parameters for flow rate and temperature and produces the hydraulic design and building documentation for a water treatment plant.
-It utilizes/runs all five of its submodules sequentially, while maintaining separation such that each module can be used to some degree on its own.
+It utilizes/runs all five of its submodules sequentially, while maintaining separation such that each module can be used on its own to some degree .

 ### Summary of submodules
 1. **Template**: Contains scalable 3D models of water treatment plants and their respective building documentation, maintained by the aide_template team.